 The CCTV Pipeline Inspection Report (APPENDIX D) prepared by MOA Street Maintenance identified several issues with the pipes inspected.
 This was anticipated as most of the pipe and connecting storm drain structures in the project limits were installed in the 1980s and are nearing the end of its design life.
-In addition to the aging infrastructure, the existing E. 64th

-Avenue system has a history of surcharging, and the surcharging increases as you proceed further downstream.
-The surcharging conditions were confirmed in some of the images and notes provided in the Street Maintenance report.
+In addition to the aging infrastructure, the existing E. 64th Avenue and Askeland Drive systems have a history of surcharging and/or are influenced by backwater, and these conditions worsen as you proceed further downstream as noted above.
+The surcharging/backwater conditions were confirmed in some of the images and notes provided in the Street Maintenance report.